KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 The application does not automatically upload this browser-state data.

-Installer builds can optionally be configured with an owner-run update server.
-In that case, installed builds can send a minimal update-registration record containing install-management fields such as install ID, app version, install path, install root, install drive type, host name, platform, architecture, last-seen time, and the IP address seen by that server.
-They can also request the latest published release metadata and download the published installer package.
-The current flow can also do a one-time first-launch managed update follow-up after installation to create a more Chrome-like install experience.
-The managed updater rejects non-HTTPS release metadata or installer URLs and requires a valid published SHA-256 hash before the installer is launched.
-This does not include browsing history, bookmarks, saved passwords, or page contents.
+Installer builds can optionally be configured with an installer-based managed update flow.
+That flow is separate from telemetry, remains limited to update-management behavior, and does not include browsing history, bookmarks, saved passwords, or page contents in normal use.
+Public documentation intentionally does not describe private operational details of that update path.

 If the browser is installed on an external drive instead of `C:`, install-linked data and path tracking can follow that selected external location instead of being treated only as a default system-drive install.